Build a DIY Upholstered Sofa: The Frame Plans

 DO NOT attach the back frame assembly to the seat frame – this will be done after the upholstery is complete!
 Stay tuned because the next post, Part Three, is all about adding the seat webbing and the upholstery!

-Have questions about this article, Build a DIY Upholstered Sofa: The Frame Plans?
+Have questions so far about how to build a sofa?
 Leave a comment below!

 Originally posted 2019-10-25 08:00:57.